GetWagz/go-chargify/README.md

 * Product Family

+## Moving CLI

+A recent PR included a CLI.
+We will be moving it out into a separate repository.
+Do not rely on using it in this repo.

 ## Other Libraries

 We use the following additional tools in this library, and thank the maintainers and contributors of those libraries: